arachid1/soundofnavi/trainers/README.md

 ### TODOs
 # Add Bangladesh for pneumonia
 # Augmentation and class weights for crackles wheezes
-# Details on Augmentation
+# Documentation on Augmentation
-# Details on our audio library, modules
+# Documentation on our audio library, modules